(Updated April 2014)

-Australian production is all exported, and over the last five years has averaged just over 8300 t/yr U3O8, and in 2011 provided 11% of world uranium supply from mines.
+Australian production is all exported, and over the six years has averaged over 8600 t/yr U3O8, and in 2012 provided 12% of world uranium supply from mines.
 Uranium comprises about 35% of the country's energy exports (4150 PJ av) in thermal terms.

 Australia's uranium is sold strictly for electrical power generation only, and safeguards are in place to ensure this.
 Australia is a party to the Nuclear Non-Proliferation Treaty (NPT) as a non-nuclear weapons state.
 Its safeguards agreement under the NPT came into force in 1974 and it was the first country in the world to bring into force the Additional Protocol in relation to this – in 1997.
 In addition to these international arrangements Australia requires customer countries to have entered a bilateral safeguards treaty which is more rigorous than NPT arrangements.